satya-das/cib/README.md

 5. Function calling mechanism which is affected by function calling convention.
 For this problem CIB just uses same calling convention for both library and clients.
 6. Thrown exception objects.

-For understanding each peice of CIB architecture please have a look at **examples** below.
-Each example tries to explain one peice of CIB architecture.
-Since this github project is mainly about developing a tool that will automatically implement CIB architecture for a library the examples mentioned shows the code generated by CIB.
-Please be forewarned that little paitence will be required to analyse such code. :)

 <a name="featureprogressofcibtool"></a>